devnull-cz/c-prog-lang/modules/array-intro.md

 	- associative arrays
 	- array subscripts returning a sub-array (like found e.g. in Python)

-- as with integer and floating point variables, we may initialize an array when during its definition.
-The individual numbers are known as *initializers*.
+- as with integer and floating point variables, we may initialize an array during its definition.
+The value for the initialization is known as *initializer*.

 ```C
 short array[3] = { 1, 2, 3 };